spiffe/helm-charts/project/conventions.md

 Acronyms and Initialisim occasionally use periods in their presentation.
 When they do, the periods MUST be removed without replacement by another character.
-To illustrate `U.S.S.R.` should be written as `USSR`.
+To illustrate `U.N.` for the United Nations should be written as `UN`.

 ### Abbreviations